SpinningWing Logo

 Helicopter Control Forces

-The feel of the primary flight controls (collective, cyclic, and pedals) play an important role in the perceived handling qualities of a helicopter.
+The feel of the primary flight controls (collective, cyclic, and pedals) play an important role in the perceived stability and control of a helicopter.
 Stiff, hard to move controls may enhance stability but can fatigue a pilot and inhibit precise maneuvering.
 Loose, floppy controls are easier to maneuver, but increase pilot workload and allow inadvertent control inputs.
 In this article we discuss such properties for a helicopter.

 Reversible Vs Irreversible Control Systems